sgongora8/smartchef/README.md

-# recipe-retrieval-system
+# SmartChef
-The Recipe Retrieval System is a web-based application that allows users to enter a list of available ingredients and receive a list of matching recipes.
+SmartChef is a web-based application that allows users to enter a list of available ingredients and receive a list of matching recipes.
 The system is designed to provide accurate, fast, and personalized recipe recommendations while integrating third-party APIs for enhanced functionality.
 This project focuses on backend development, ensuring a scalable, efficient, and well-documented API for recipe retrieval.
 The front end will serve as a minimal interface to interact with the backend.
 ##  Features
 **Ingredient-Based Recipe Search** – Users enter ingredients, and the system returns the best-matching recipes.